mvdi/mvdi.github.io/about.md

 ---
+title: About
 layout: post
-title: About
 ---

 # About Me
-This page tells you a little bit about me.
+This page tells you who I am.